 “Offline means that ALL the features and functionalities of the mobile CRM app are available also when the app is disconnected – with no limitations.
 Thus, the logic of every feature must be developed and implemented to the mobile app independently from the server.
 Otherwise, a feature will simply not work when the app is disconnected.
 But a mobile CRM app is usually the main business tool of every mobile sales or service professional.
 So, if it doesn’t provide 100% of functionality anywhere and anytime, it can cause immediate damages for a company’s business.”

 Radomir Vozar, CEO at Resco

-The primary focal point of Resco Mobile CRM is its offline capability.
+The primary focal point of Resco Mobile CRM is its offline for Salesforce capability.
 It has been implemented since the very beginning of its development.
 A complete, robust mobile solution, ready to serve its users whenever and wherever they happen to be.
-A completely different story in comparison to online CRM apps with offline capabilities.
+A completely different story in comparison to online CRM apps with offline for Salesforce capabilities.

 In every release, we launch approximately 40 new features and improvements to our mobile app, including offline features.
 18 years of development and hard work brought over 700 mobile features to life!
 And so, believe me, it was no easy feat, but we did come up with a list of 10 most used & useful features that prove that (in this case) both quantity and quality matter.

-How to work with Resco Mobile App in an offline mode?
+How to work with Resco Mobile CRM in an offline mode?